 Recorded down and dirty, fast and live, Get Up! is an old school creation.
 This kind of musical chemistry demanded the approach.
 But its attitude, brash, assertive, disarming and vulnerable, is defiantly modern.
 This is a record Harper has always aspired to make but knew required the essential life experience.
 Get Up! proves it's been time well spent.

-All American Speakers is a speakers bureau and booking agency providing information on booking Ben Harper for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Ben Harper speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Ben Harper for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Ben Harper speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Ben Harper, an inspirational motivational speaker. bio for Ben Harper agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Ben Harper